intel/nauta/docs/user-guide/actions/working_with_datasets.md

 5. Copy a dataset or files to the folder for use in experiments.
 The files will be located in the Nauta storage until deleted.

-6. Use the MNIST example from [Submitting an Experiment](getting_started.md#submitting-an-experiment), download the MNIST dataset using the following link: THE MNIST DATABASE](http://yann.lecun.com/exdb/mnist)
+6. Use the MNIST example from [Submitting an Experiment](getting_started.md#submitting-an-experiment), you can download the MNIST dataset using the following link: [THE MNIST DATABASE](http://yann.lecun.com/exdb/mnist)

 7. Create a MNIST folder in the Nauta input folder.